-where to start switching the Coulomb potential

-rcoulomb: (1) [nm]

-distance for the Coulomb cut-off
+where to start switching the Coulomb potential, only relevant when force or potential switching is used rcoulomb: (1) [nm] distance for the Coulomb cut-off epsilon-r: (1)

-epsilon-r: (1)

 The relative dielectric constant.
 A value of 0 means infinity.

 epsilon-rf: (0)